|

 Key to Theosophy and The Voice of the Silence.

-The Mahatma Koot Hoomi wrote the following on the origin of modern
+The Mahatma Koot Hoomi wrote the following on the

-"Theosophy is no new candidate for the world's
+"Theosophy is no new candidate for

-the very infancy of mankind."
+recognised from the very infancy of mankind."

 |